-- ALL families with car riders will be given TWO SCHOOL APPROVED safety passes at Orientation. - Extra passes or replacement passes will cost \$5 each and can be purchased through the office.

-- Carline safety passes will have an assigned number for each family. - To pick up your students in the car pickup line you must have a SCHOOL APPROVED carline safety pass.
+- New families to DWCS will be given TWO SCHOOL APPROVED safety passes for the carline.
+If you already have a student at DWCS you will continue to use the passes you already have.
+Each family will have a single number whether you have 1 or more students enrolled at DWCS. - Carline safety passes will have an assigned number for each family. - To pick up your students in the car pickup line you must have a SCHOOL APPROVED carline safety pass.
 Any cars without a SCHOOL APPROVED carline safety pass will have to park and check out their students as normal through the elementary or high school office.
 There are NO EXCEPTIONS!